Fiasco (bottle): History

-Boccaccio mentions the fiasco in the Decameron (around 1350), as a receptacle for red wine and administrative documents of the time mention the profession of fiascaio ("fiasco-maker").
-Common fiasco sizes of the time were the quarto ("quarter", 5.7 liters), mezzo quarto ("half quarter", 2.28 liters), and metadella ("small half", 1.4 liters).
+The word fiasco is Tuscan.
+Boccaccio mentions the fiasco in the Decameron (around 1350), as a receptacle for red wine and administrative documents of the time mention the profession of fiascaio ('fiasco-maker').
+Common fiasco sizes of the time were the quarto ('quarter', 5.7 liters), mezzo quarto ('half quarter', 2.28 liters), and metadella ('small half', 1.4 liters).

 It is not known, however, when the straw covering was introduced.
-A 14th century painting by Tomaso da Modena shows a small rounded flask, completely wrapped with cords of some kind.
+A 14th century painting by Tommaso da Modena shows a small rounded fiasco, completely wrapped with cords of some type.
 Other artistic depictions were provided by Botticelli (Banchetto per Nastagio degli Onesti) and Ghirlandaio (Buonomini di San Martino and The Birth of John the Baptist).
 The earliest fragments of sala-covered bottles date from the 15th century.

-Throughout its history, the fiasco was found on the tables of peasants and Popes alike.
-A decree from 1574 fixed the capacity of the mezzo quarto bottle, and established a public office that would certify the capacity of fiaschi by a lead seal applied to the straw covering.
+Throughout its history, the fiasco was found on the tables of peasants and popes alike.
+A decree from 1574 by the Grand Duke of Tuscany fixed the capacity of the mezzo quarto bottle, and established a public office that would certify the capacity of fiaschi by a lead seal applied to the straw covering.
 However, producers soon started re-using the baskets from discarded certified fiaschi to dress new sub-standard bottles.
 To avoid this common fraud, another decree from 1618 specified that the seal was to be applied to the glass bottle itself.
 In 1621, yet another decree mandated sealing the bottle's mouth with molten lead.
 For this reason, the straw cover had to be reduced, leaving the bottle bare from the "shoulder" up—an arrangement that persists to this day.

-By the early 20th century, the manufacture of fiaschi employed about 1000 glass blowers and 30,000 basket weavers.
+By the early 20th century, the manufacture of fiaschi employed about 1,000 glass blowers and 30,000 basket weavers.
 A manufacturer's association (Comissionaria Industria Fiaschi) was established at Empoli in 1933.
 Starting in the 1950s the manufacture of bottles and baskets was increasingly automated.

 At the same time, the Bordeaux-style bottle (bordolese) was becoming more popular among wine producers, displacing the fiasco.
-However, a 1965 law reserved the fiasco for wines of legally controlled denomination (Denominazione di Origine Controllata), restoring the prestige of that classical container.
+However, a 1965 law reserved the fiasco for wines of legally controlled denomination (denominazione di origine controllata; DOC), restoring the prestige of that classical container.
 The fiasco is no longer commonly used in Italy for storing and selling wine, and its more common uses nowadays are as a souvenir for tourists or as a decorative item in restaurants and kitchens.